 The gift tax threshold for 2020 and 2021

-The lifetime gift tax exclusion amount for 2021 is $11.58 million.
+The lifetime gift tax exclusion amount for 2022 is $12,060,000.
 You also can impact what taxes will be taken from your estate when you die if you give away large amounts of money over the years.
 You may need to give the IRS information about gifts you give to loved ones, even if you don’t meet the gift tax threshold during one tax year.
-The IRS will track your gift giving to see if it meets the lifetime tax exclusion amount.
+The IRS will track your gift-giving to see if it meets the lifetime tax exclusion amount.

 Avoiding gift taxes

 To avoid paying gift taxes, you can pay directly for a family member’s education, their medical bills or their wedding reception costs.
 You could pay for your daughter’s kitchen renovation as a way to increase her equity in her home.